 G2X – sport (imported – aka Saturn)

-Legacy architectures will continue in the GM line-up, globally, mainly in the developing markets.
-Poland will be helping produce product for GM, with a new joint venture between GMDAT and UkrAvto.
+Legacy architectures will continue in the GM lineup, globally, mainly in the developing markets.
+Poland will be helping produce products for GM, with a new joint venture between GMDAT and UkrAvto.
 The agreement was signed last fall and they expect the deal to be finalized soon.

-You know how manufacturers sell to dealers, then the dealers sell to customers?
+Do you know how manufacturers sell to dealers, then the dealers sell to customers?
 It’s not the same in Korea.
-A company, DWMS, buys all the cars, sells them to the dealers, and then the dealers sell to the customers.
-GMDAT did introduce test drives to the customer in Korea.
+DWMS buys all the cars, sells them to the dealers, and then the dealers sell to the customers.
+GMDAT did introduce test drives to customers in Korea.

 GMDAT is also an integral part of the global design center headed by Ed Welburn.
-Welburn’s counterpart in Korea is a Korean, Tae-Wan Kim, that holds a masters degree in Vehicle Design from Royal College of Art and a bachelor’s degree of arts in Transport design from Brigham Young University.
+Welburn’s counterpart in Korea is a Korean, Tae-Wan Kim, that holds a master’s degree in Vehicle Design from the Royal College of Art and a bachelor’s degree in arts in Transport Design from Brigham Young University.